PrefectHQ/prefect/docs/concepts/work-pools.md

 1. [Start an agent](#starting-an-agent)
 2. [Configure a work pool](#work-pool-configuration) (optional)

-!!! tip "Agent role has changed from Prefect 1"
-    Work pools are a new concept.
-The role of agents has changed from their implementation in Prefect 1.
-If you're familiar with that model, please take some time to understand the new work pool/agent model.
-It requires a little more setup, but offers much greater control and flexibility with how deployments are executed.

-    Key changes:

-    - Work pools contain all the logic about what flows run and how.
-Agents just pick up work from pools and execute the flows.
-    - There is no global agent that picks up deployed work by default.
-You must configure an agent with a specific work pool.

 ## Agent overview

 Agent processes are lightweight polling services that get scheduled work from a [work pool](#work-pool-overview) and deploy the corresponding flow runs.